Malaysia market snapshot

-Malaysia is Australia’s 10th largest trading partner, with two-way trade worth $17.2 billion in the 2011/12 financial year.
+Malaysia is Australia’s 9th largest trading partner, with two-way trade worth $17.7 billion in the 2012 calendar year.
 The Agreement opens avenues for Australian goods and services into the dynamic Malaysian market.

 MAFTA is an important part of the network of Free Trade Agreements in this region that Australia is pursuing to advance our trade interests in the Asian Century.